 Would you like to work more effectively with a presentation that provides different levels of detail on a subject, even perhaps for different audiences?
 Do you want to be prepared with more detailed supporting data and answers to possible questions about your topic?
 Do you work with colleagues that resist leaving out their detailed charts and statistics even though the audience probably isn’t interested?
-Just hide the slides with the backup reference materials knowing you can quickly move to them if or when needed.
+Just hide the slides with the backup reference materials knowing you can quickly move to them if or when these additional resources are needed.

 The PowerPoint Hide Slide option customizes your presentation and adds flexibility so you can reduce the length and timing of a presentation without creating a new presentation, add slides to backup data and answer audience questions, or provide additional information when time allows.

 Note: Instead of hiding slides, some presenters prefer to move unused slides to the end of their presentations so they can maintain a logical sequence within their core presentation.

 The Microsoft PowerPoint Hide Slide option can be switched on and off for any slide in a presentation.
-When you hide a slide, the slide remains in the file in sequence even though it is hidden when you run the presentation as a slide show.
+When you hide a slide, the slide remains in the presentation file in sequence even though it is hidden when you run the presentation as a slide show.

 To hide a slide in PowerPoint: